Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Characterization of Billey-Postnikov decompositions

-\begin{proof} Note that the multiplication map in part (b) is always injective.
+\begin{enumerate}[(a),start=5] \item $S(v) \cap K \subseteq D_L(u')$. \item The element $u'$ has reduced decomposition $u_0 u_1$, where $u_0$ is the maximal element of $W_{S(v) \cap K}$. \item $w = vu'$ is a BP decomposition with respect to $K$. \end{enumerate} \end{prop} Since the descent and support sets can be calculated efficiently, part (d) gives a practical criterion for checking whether a parabolic decomposition is a BP decomposition. \begin{proof} Note that the multiplication map in part (b) is always injective.
 Hence part (b) is equivalent to part (c).
 The multiplication map is also length preserving, so part (b) is equivalent to part (a).

 To show that parts (c) and (d) are equivalent, suppose $u$ is the maximal element of $[e,w] \cap W_K^J$.
 If $s \in S(v) \cap K$ then $s u \in W_K$ and hence $s u W_J \leq_J u W_J$.
 For the converse, suppose $\bar u$ is the maximal element of $[e,w] \cap W^J_K$, so $u \leq \bar u \leq w$.
 By Lemma \ref{L:maxexist}, if $u < \bar u$ then there is a simple reflection $s \in S(v) \cap K$ such that $u < su \leq \bar u$ and $su \in W^J$.
 Hence $S(v) \cap K$ is not a subset of $D^J_L(u)$.